Billy Peck, Tightrope Waddler

 A few days later, Billy found himself with the ram, looking across a ravine.

-.
+The gap was so wide that no one could jump it.
 You could only cross it using a tightrope.
 Artie tried to talk his friend out of it.
 He wanted him to realise that he wasn't such a great tightrope walker, and this thing with the ravine would be really dangerous.
 The ram disagreed, assuring them that Billy Peck was the best tightrope walker in the whole region, and that Artie Quack was just jealous of him.
 Both ducks got angry, and Artie refused to help with the tightrope walk.

 On the ravine, the ram egged Billy on, to reach the other side.
 But as soon as he had stepped out onto the rope Billy lost his balance, and fell.
 Fortunately he landed on a small ledge, but when he asked the ram to help him up, he discovered that he had disappeared.
 Billy Pecks had to spend quite some time there, and even worse, his leg was broken.